Geography BSc (Honours) 2025 entry

 Final-year students must also complete a dissertation on a topic chosen in consultation with teaching staff in the School.

 Throughout the course, there are opportunities to undertake fieldwork.
 Recent locations have included Norway, Iceland and Ireland.
-All compulsory fieldwork is fully funded by the School.
+All compulsory fieldwork is supported by the School.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.